 In gas processing, boosting and gathering applications, drying and/or separating equipment is placed upstream of the compression equipment to remove water and hydrocarbon condensates.
 However, liquids can still be carried over from the separation equipment due to changes in operating conditions.
 Furthermore. even when the gas leaving the separator is dry (i.e., saturated vapor), pressure and heat losses in suction bottles and nozzles may be sufficient to lead to liquid condensation.
-While it is generally understood that liquid carryover and liquid condensation can occur, it is less clear how the multiphase fluid moves through equipment downstream of the separator.
-In the past year, the first phase of a project led by Southwest Research Institute® (SwRI) was completed to investigate wet gas formation and carryover in compressor suction equipment.
+While it is generally understood that liquid carryover and liquid condensation can occur, it is less clear how the multi-phase fluid moves through equipment downstream of the separator.
+In the past two years, the first phase of a project led by Southwest Research Institute® (SwRI) has been investigating wet gas formation and carryover in compressor suction equipment.
 In this first phase, one-dimensional (1-D) thermal-fluid models were developed for three (3) unique compressor suction bottles.
 The second phase of the project has focused on generating a better representation of the complex flow patterns for insight into expected liquid droplet deposition and condensation.
 3-D multi-phase flow Computational Fluid Dynamics (CFD) and Conjugate Heat Transfer (CHT) models confirm that condensation can occur in the pulsation bottles and is a function of the flow rate, gas composition, and geometry.
 The multi-phase flow predictions indicate that a majority of the entrained liquids impact baffles in line of the gas flow path, demonstrating the utility of the baffles as liquid knockout devices.

 The deliverable from this work will be a detailed report that describes the complete results of the proposed analysis.
 The methods used for analysis will also be included in the report.
-Modifications to the 1-D modeling procedure will be documented and results of the CFO and 1-D models will be compared.
+The benefits and side effects of the proposed design changes will be documented and compared and the results of the CFD will be adequately detailed.

 Project Champion: Scott Schubring, Williams Companies